NoteStars/vaultwarden-podman-rootless/README.md

 * **DNS**:
   * We need a DNS package for rootless Podman containers to communicate to each other or else it won't work.
   * `sudo apt install aardvark-dns`

+* **Update package repositorities for Podman 5+ on Ubuntu 24.04 LTS or older**:
+  * Before setting up Vaultwarden, follow this guide [here](https://github.com/containers/podman/discussions/25582) by `kolonelkrazy` or else you might get some error messages.

 ### Switching Users
 ---